Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 Art Composition Exercises

-It is time for practice, so let’s go over some exercises so you can truly understand what we’ve been saying so far!
+It is time for practice, so let’s go over some exercises so you can truly understand what composition in art!

 Go out in the world or stand by your window and frame your horizon.

-By frame, I mean to try and put the horizon line to your eye level and make a frame with your mind as if it was a painting.
+By frame, I mean trying to put the horizon line to your eye level and make a frame with your mind as if it were a painting.
 You can even take a photo with your phone so you can save it, it makes practicing easier.

 Another option is to search for a landscape image, you can check one of the websites I mention in my Art References and Resources article, and save it to your PC.